open-gitops/documents/PRINCIPLES.md

 - ### Continuous

-    By "continuous" we adopt the industry standard term to mean reconcilation continues to happen, not that it must be instantaneous.
+    By "continuous" we adopt the industry standard term to mean reconciliation continues to happen, not that it must be instantaneous.

 - ### Declarative Description